 - halve its airborne tactical nuclear weapons stockpile.
 Pending reciprocal U.S. action, the other half of this stockpile would be taken out of service and placed in central storage depots.

 A precise accounting of U.S. and Soviet/Russian fulfillment of their tactical nuclear weapons PNIs is difficult because of ambiguity, then and now, surrounding the composition, size, and location of these arms.
-In the fall of 1991, the United States had approximately 5,000 tactical nuclear weapons deployed overseas, most of which were assigned to NATO.
+By 1991, the United States had nearly 5,000 tactical nuclear weapons deployed overseas, most of which were assigned to NATO.
 Estimates on the size of the Soviet tactical nuclear arsenal at that same time ranged widely from 12,000 to nearly 21,700 weapons.

-The United States possesses several hundred tactical nuclear warheads, of which approximately 180 are nuclear gravity bombs stored in five European countries (Belgium, Germany, Italy, the Netherlands and Turkey).
-Russia retains an estimated 2,000 usuable nonstrategic weapons, all of which it claims are stored on Russian territory.
+As of 2016, the United States possesses about 500 B61 gravity bombs, 150-200 of which deployed in five European countries (Belgium, Germany, Italy, the Netherlands and Turkey).
+As of 2017, Russia retains approximately 1850 nonstrategic weapons, all of which are stored on Russian territory.

 Since the PNIs, the United States and Russia have not agreed on additional measures to share information on or limit their tactical nuclear weapons.
 The two countries agreed in March 1997 to explore measures relating to tactical nuclear weapons, but nothing came of this effort.
 In June 2005, Russia conditioned additional talks on tactical nuclear weapons to the U.S. withdrawal of its remaining nuclear weapons in Europe.
 The United States has said these weapons are deployed as part of NATO policy and that a decision to withdraw them would need to be taken by all alliance members.
 In 2005, Congress passed legislation calling on the Bush administration to investigate measures to help Russia account for and secure its tactical arms and assess whether tactical nuclear reductions with Russia should be pursued.

 In 2010, the Barack Obama administration stated that it was the goal of the United States to seek further reductions in all types of U.S. and Russian nuclear weapons—strategic and nonstrategic, deployed or nondeployed—following the conclusion of the 2010 New START talks.
-The 2010 NATO Stategic Concept states that the goal of the alliance is to "seek Russian agreement to increase transparency on its nuclear weapons in Europe and relocate these weapons away from the territory of NATO members."
-To date, Russian officials insist that the U.S. should first withdraw all of its tatical nuclear weapons to its national territory.
+The 2010 NATO Strategic Concept states that the goal of the alliance is to "seek Russian agreement to increase transparency on its nuclear weapons in Europe and relocate these weapons away from the territory of NATO members." officials insist that the U.S. should first withdraw all of its tactical nuclear weapons to its national territory.
+In the 2010 Nuclear Posture Review, the Obama Administration announced a unilateral retirement of the Navy’s stockpile of nuclear-armed submarine launched cruise missiles (SLCMs).